Keeping Children Safe in Education - SEPTEMBER 2024

 Paragraph 497 ‘Early help’ – text amended to reflect ‘Working Together to Safeguard Children 2023’

 The school or college may determine internally that the children involved don't require referral to statutory services but could benefit from early help.
 Early help offers support for children of all ages, enhancing family resilience, improving outcomes, or preventing problems from worsening.
-Providing early help is more effective than reacting later and can address non-violent harmful sexual behavior, potentially preventing the escalation of sexual violence.
+Providing early help is more effective than reacting later and can address non-violent harmful sexual behaviour, potentially preventing the escalation of sexual violence.
 It's crucial for the designated safeguarding lead and their deputies to understand the local early help process and know how to access support.

 There are no substantive changes in Annex A – Safeguarding information for school and college staff